- IRAS ID: 1009448

 What happens to me if I agree to take part in this research?

-If you agree to take part in this research study and your clinical team confirm you are eligible then you will be randomly allocated (randomised) to one of two groups by a computer – like the tossing of a coin.
-One group will receive a VKA (such as warfarin) and the other group will receive a DOAC (such as apixaban or edoxaban).
-There is an equal chance of being allocated to either group and you will be prescribed the medicine before you leave hospital.
+If you agree to take part in this research study and your clinical team confirm that you are eligible you will be randomly allocated to one of two groups by a computer (like tossing a coin).

 How many people will take part in this research?